 - you control the ingredients so you can make it non-toxic

 - you can formulate it to have several uses.

 One of the greatest things about natural DIY products is that many of them have multiple uses.
 This is rarely the case with store-bought products.

-Example: Would you ever use your store-bought deodorant as an exfoliating scrub for your face, and also as a sticker remover?
+Example: would you ever use your store-bought deodorant as an exfoliating scrub for your face, and as an adhesive remover?
 Probably not.
-BUT – when you make your own products out of all-natural ingredients, you have more options for using them in different applications.
+BUT, when you make your own all-natural products, you can formulate them to be used in several applications.

 I had a homemade deodorant mixture of coconut oil and baking soda that was a little heavy on the baking soda, making it too strong for my underarms.
-But I can’t stand to let things go to waste, so I kept it in the cupboard and found other uses for it (like gently exfoliating my face).
-After coming across this article, I knew I could also be using it to get pesky labels off jars, or price tags off new purchases.
+But I hate being wasteful, so I kept it and repurposed it as an exfoliator for my face.
+After coming across this article, I knew I could also be using it as an adhesive remover to get sticky labels off jars, or price tags off new purchases.

-2. Apply homemade goo gone with fingers or a cloth, rubbing it in until label/sticker is completely gone.
+- Apply adhesive remover with fingers or a cloth, rubbing it in until label/sticker is completely gone.

 The best part - I don't have to recycle glass containers just because I'm dreading the hassle of removing the labels.
 Now, if I could only find more space to keep my glass jar hoard.

-You can store your homemade goo gone in a sealed container and keep for later use.
+You can store your adhesive remover in a sealed container and keep for later use.